caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Implement good routing.
 I recommend every page in your app to have an individual reachable URL, even login and signup.
 - Write authentication guards.
 They should automatically route your users to login/signup when accessing forbidden routes.
 Make sure you understand this concept and talk about it in the interview.
 - Built E2E tests.
 At least 2 or 3, they are not normally mandatory but will show you think about maintainable code.
 I hugely recommend doing this with Cypress.
 It's the fastest and easiest way to write E2E tests.
 - Implement network interceptors to add your auth tokens in a clean way.
-You can achive this with HTTP intercetors (Angular), Axios interceptors (React) for `VueResource` (Vue).
+You can achieve this with HTTP interceptors (Angular), Axios interceptors (React) for `VueResource` (Vue).
 - Make sure your app is responsive.
 This will tell your interviewer you think mobile first, which is critical in the web scene today.
 - Test in at least 3 major browsers.
 Leveraging a UI component library and a CSS framework is a great way to mitigate risks with this.
 I recommend testing in Chrome, Firefox and either Safari or Edge, depending on your OS.
 - Go modular.
 Make sure you build independent components with very clear inputs and outputs.
 If your component is growing too large, consider dividing it into smaller components.
 This is critical because your interviewer will ask you to add features in the live screening.
 If you have spaghetti code all over the codebase, you'll find it very hard to do this fast.